digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_cluster.html.markdown

   - `min_nodes` - (Optional) If auto-scaling is enabled, this represents the minimum number of nodes that the node pool can be scaled down to.
   - `max_nodes` - (Optional) If auto-scaling is enabled, this represents the maximum number of nodes that the node pool can be scaled up to.
   - `tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.
+  - `labels` - (Optional) key/value pairs to apply to nodes in the default node pool
 * `tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.

 ## Attributes Reference